Ayush-Kumar-25/Codeclause_DataScience/README.md

 The project folder contains 3 files:

-color_detection.ipynb - main source code of our project
+color_detection.py - main source code of our project

 colorpic.jpg - sample image for experimenting